4 Ways to Generate Repeat Customers on Your Ecommerce Site

 But once they’ve made their purchase, you have a great opportunity to encourage the creation of a customer account.

 Consider changing your order confirmation emails to include a “Create an Account” button.
+You can even make order details or delivery tracking contingent on a customer account.

 If you’d rather present the account option immediately, you can re-design your purchase thank-you pages to include a prominent Create an Account button.